MetaboComp/StatTools/README.md

 # StatTools
-A collection of tools for random statistical tasks
+A collection of tools for random statistical (and other) tasks

 ## Tools
 Tool | Description
 :--- | :----------
-AnDec | ANOVA Decomposition
+AggregateOTUs | aggregation of microbiota OTUs on different taxonomic levels AnDec | ANOVA Decomposition filterClass | remove variables that are poorly populated by class greyVec | convert numeric values to grey scale mvImp | multivariate imputation (PLS and RF) mvImpWrap | wrapper for mvImpWrap for automatic two-stage imputation and parallelisation normalise | different normalisation options (ripped from some other package; don't remember which) rfImp | deprecated. see mvImp rfImpWrap | deprecated. see mvImpWrap switchNames | switch names in a vector from old key to new key

 ## Installation
 Install `devtools` to be able to install packages from Git repositories.